Rebuilding a security product through acquisition

 CONNECTWISE

 Security was a key driver in ConnectWise's acquisition of SkyKick.
-I'd been leading the design of SaaS Security — Microsoft 365 security reporting for IT service providers — and now I needed to scope it down, rebuild it on a new platform, and ship it in 9 months.
-New org, teams that hadn't worked together before, and a product that needed to prove its value fast.
+I'd been leading design on SaaS Security — Microsoft 365 security reporting — and now had to scope it down, rebuild it on a new platform, and ship in 9 months.

 RolePrincipal Product Designer